 Once you’ve found a name that clears these hurdles, go ahead and reserve the name with this Name Reservation Request form on the Massachusetts secretary of state website.

-In Massachusetts, your LLC needs to have a registered agent, or agent for service of process.
-A registered agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business, and communicate with the state on relevant matters.
+In Massachusetts, your LLC needs to have a resident agent, aka registered agent.
+A resident agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business, and communicate with the state on relevant matters.

-In Massachusetts, you can be your own registered agent for your LLC, or it can be another member of the LLC.
-An individual who is not a member or a professional agency can also serve as the registered agent for your LLC.
-A corporation or another LLC can also be a registered agent.
+In Massachusetts, you can be your own resident agent for your LLC, or it can be another member of the LLC.
+An individual who is not a member or a professional agency can also serve as the resident agent for your LLC.
+A corporation or another LLC can also be a resident agent.

-In Massachusetts, the requirements to be a registered agent are:
+In Massachusetts, the requirements to be a resident agent are:

 Advantages of a Registered Agent Service